Zeus: Myths, Power & Facts

 Read More: The 12 Titans in Greek Mythology

-Zeus leads the Olympians to victory
+How Zeus led the Olympians to victory over the Titans

 The callousness of Zeus vexed Mother Earth (Gaia).
 She called Typhon (a fearsome monster) to fight the Olympians.
 It was only Zeus who stood firmly, fighting and defeating Typhon.
 The others backed out.
 Zeus trapped Typhon and put him under Mount Etna.
 This was how Mount Etna became a very turbulent volcanic mountain.